Project-NISEI/cobra/README.md

 ## Requirements
 To deploy Cobra, you only need Docker Compose and a way of getting the repository onto your server (such as git).

+For local development, you can either use Docker, and potentially Devcontainers, or you can use your own installation of Ruby and/or PostgreSQL.
+The included setup can deploy these in Docker containers rather than needing to install them.
+Depending on your IDE or code editor, you may prefer to install Ruby locally.

-For local development, you will need:
+Either installed or in Docker, you will need:
-- Ruby 2.4.2 (or a Ruby version manager - e.g. rvm or rbenv - with access to 2.4.2)
+- Ruby (or a Ruby version manager - e.g. rvm or rbenv), matching the version declared in [.ruby-version](.ruby-version).
-- Bundler
+- Bundler:
 ```
 $ gem install bundler
 ```
-- Postgres (installed or in Docker)
+- PostgreSQL
 - Git

-## Set up for local development
+## Set up for development with local Ruby installation

 - Get the project
 ```
 $ git clone https://github.com/Project-NISEI/cobra.git